 For most of us, freedom and independence tend to boil down to having enough money coming in the door.

-The hardest part is getting started.
-Once you’re up and rolling, you can tweak and expand your offering to make it better and bring in more income.
+You can start small and once you’re up and running, you can tweak and expand your offering to make it better and bring in more income.

-In today’s economic and technical environment, the moment you stop learning, you’re road kill.
+In today’s economic and technical environment, the moment you stop learning, you’re roadkill.